-- If you are over 18 you can access help from Drug and Alcohol Services.
-Please speak to your nurse or Personal Adviser who really can help.
+- If you're over 18 you can access help from Drug and Alcohol Services.
+Please speak to your nurse or personal adviser who really can help.

-Barnsley Early Help offer through universal or targeted services, is based on individual's needs, which is identified through an Early Help Assessment of the whole family.
+Barnsley Early Help offer universal or targeted services based on an individual's needs, which is identified through an Early Help Assessment of the whole family.
 Parents may self-refer for universal services or to access information, guidance and signposting.

 For children, young people and families who face more challenges and may have multiple needs, targeted services provide additional capacity and expertise to address their needs.
 A programme of targeted group provision and one to one support is available through our family centres.

-If you would like to talk to someone about your options and find out what childcare is available in your area, contact the Families Information Service on 0800 0345 340.
+If you'd like to talk to someone about your options and find out what childcare is available in your area, contact the Families Information Service on 0800 0345 340.

 IDAS is the largest specialist charity in Yorkshire supporting anyone experiencing or affected by domestic abuse or sexual violence.
 Their services include refuge accommodation, community based support, peer mentoring, group work and access to a free, confidential out of hours helpline.